In This Moment: Ritual (2017–2018)

 On February 6, 2017, the band announced their North American headlining tour titled Half God, Half Devil.
 In March 2017, the band was signed to Roadrunner Records, alongside their current label, Atlantic Records.
-The 19 date tour kicked off on April 7, 2017, with supporting acts Gemini Syndrome, Avatar, and Motionless in White.
+The 19-date tour kicked off on April 7, 2017, with supporting acts Gemini Syndrome, Avatar, and Motionless in White.
 The tour resumed for a summer trek on June 19, 2017, supported by Motionless in White, Vimic, Starset, and Little Miss Nasty and a fall run started on September 22, 2017, with Of Mice & Men and Avatar.
 The set list was compiled from Blood and Black Widow while also debuting three songs from the band's upcoming sixth album, Ritual, including the first single "Oh Lord"(released May 12), and third single from the album, a cover of Phil Collins "In the Air Tonight".
-The album's second single, "Roots" was released on June 16, 2017.
+The album's second single, "Roots", was released on June 16, 2017.
 Ritual was released on July 21, 2017, and said to have a more serious tone.
 Guitarist Chris Howorth has described the sound on the upcoming album as "stripped down" and "raw".
-Lead vocalist Maria Brink says the record is less sexualized than the previous efforts saying, "I wanted to show people and definitely women a different side of strength in me that was a really powerful force in me that didn't need the sexual part, so there's definitely a more serious overtone...a more serious deeper side of us."
+Maria Brink said the record is less sexualized than the previous efforts, saying, "I wanted to show people and definitely women a different side of strength in me that was a really powerful force in me that didn't need the sexual part, so there's definitely a more serious overtone...a more serious deeper side of us."
 The album's fourth and final single, "Black Wedding" (featuring Rob Halford of Judas Priest), was released on April 27, 2018, along with a music video.

 The album debuted at #23 on the Billboard 200, selling an estimated 22,000 copies.